Updated: August 2023

 Your Local Heating and Cooling Company

-Our technicians at A/C Doctors can install, maintain, or repair your electric furnace.
+Our technicians at A/C & Plumbing Doctors can install, maintain, or repair your electric furnace.
 If you have an older gas furnace that you’d like to have replaced in your Gilbert, AZ home, we can help you choose a new electric furnace and install it once the purchase has been made.
 Along with electric furnaces, we can work with all other types of heating and cooling systems, which include heat pumps and ductless mini-splits.

 Our residential services also extend to air handlers and ductwork.
 Whether the ductwork in your home needs to be cleaned or repaired, we’ll make sure that air is moving through the ducts efficiently.
 Request our indoor air quality services if you’d like to have your indoor air tested or a filtration system installed.
 Call us today to ask about our specials or schedule our services.